kemlyn/chitter/README.md

 ## TODO
 ```
-I can delete comments
+I can reply to comments
-I can delete my own post
 ```